 In any trauma setting the treatment, priorities are preserving life, limb, and function.
 The spine must be protected as these priorities are addressed.

 Proper extrication of the patient and immobilization of the cervical spine at the accident scene are critical to avoid further neurologic injury.
 The neck movements are to be avoided when taking out the person out of the car or shifting the person.
 For this, the head and neck need to be aligned with the long axis of the trunk and immobilized in this position.

 The cervical spine needs to be immobilized to prevent further movements that can cause damage to the spinal cord.
 Immobilization with the cervical collar, sandbags, tape, and spine board.
 The spine is usually kept in neutral position irrespective of the type of injury.

 Helmet and shoulder gear should be left in position until personnel trained in safe removal techniques are available.

 Determination of gross neurologic status in the field helps prioritize subsequent treatment interventions.

 Suspicion of neurologic injury should be conveyed to the hospital to prepare for subsequent evaluation and management.

-There are lot of possibilities in this scenario.
+There are a lot of possibilities in this scenario.
 In some countries, the prehospital care is excellent and by the time patient arrives in hospital, all the relevant information had been passed by prehospital care team over radio or phone and the hospital is ready to receive the patients.

-On the other extreme patient might be brought to the hospital by police van or some good Samaritan and the physician is first person to look at the patient.
+On the other extreme patient might be brought to the hospital by police van or some good Samaritan and the physician is the first person to look at the patient.

 Sometimes there is no information available about the circumstances of the injury as the patient was found roadside and brought to the hospital.